-You must then enter a unique “User Field Name” as shown in the bottom left corner.
-This name should be a simple word without spaces and without special characters, and it should not be the same name as one of the existing fields shown in the list above.
+You must then enter a unique “User Field Name”.
+This name should be a simple word without spaces and without special characters, and it should not be the same name as one of the existing fields.

 The Rule is then defined in the “Custom Rule” text box shown in the upper right corner of the above figure.